davejacobs/mint/doc/TUTORIAL.md

 mint publish docs/**/*.md --destination staging

 # Override boolean settings from config using --no- flags
-mint publish docs/**/*.md --no-navigation --no-file-title

-# Mix positive and negative overrides
-mint publish docs/**/*.md --preserve-structure --no-navigation
+mint publish docs/**/*.md --no-navigation --no-insert-title-heading
 ```

 ### Overriding boolean config settings

-For boolean options set to `true` in your config file, you can disable them using `--no-` flags:
+For boolean options set to `true` in your config file, you can disable them using`--no-` flags:

+- `--no-autodrop` - Disable automatic directory level dropping
 - `--no-preserve-structure` - Don't preserve directory structure
 - `--no-navigation` - Disable navigation panel
-- `--no-file-title` - Don't extract titles from filenames
+- `--no-insert-title-heading` - Don't insert title as H1 heading

-This is particularly useful when you have defaults in your config file but want to selectively disable features for specific builds.
+This is particularly useful when you have defaults in your config file but want to selectively

-### Config file locations

-You can place config files at different scopes:

-- **`.mint/config.toml`** - Project-specific settings (highest priority)
-- **`~/.config/mint/config.toml`** - User-wide defaults
-- Built-in defaults (lowest priority)
+disable features for specific builds.

 ### Available config options